dryquart/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

    :alt: Identifying the page ID of the menu entry within the pagetree

-(3) might puzzle you - in the page tree and the title bar the page's name is "Congratulations", but here in the frontent menu it is suddenly "Get Started".
+(3) might puzzle you - in the page tree and the title bar the page's name is "Congratulations", but here in the frontend menu it is suddenly "Get Started".
 To find out what happened hover over the icon of the "Home" page in the page tree.
 As you see this page is a :ref:`Shortcut <shortcuts>` to page "Congratulations" with id 1.